Sumerian literature

 Sumerian literature constitutes the earliest known corpus of recorded literature, including the religious writings and other traditional stories maintained by the Sumerian civilization and largely preserved by the later Akkadian and Babylonian empires.
-These records were written in the Sumerian language in the 18th and 17th Centuries BC during the Middle Bronze Age.
+These records were written in the Sumerian language in the 3rd and 2nd millennia BC during the Middle Bronze Age.

 The Sumerians invented one of the first writing systems, developing Sumerian cuneiform writing out of earlier proto-writing systems by about the 30th century BC.

 The Sumerian language remained in official and literary use in the Akkadian and Babylonian empires, even after the spoken language disappeared from the population; literacy was widespread, and the Sumerian texts that students copied heavily influenced later Babylonian literature.
+The basic genres of Sumerian literature were literary catalogues, narrative/mythological compositions, historical compositions, letters and legal documents, disputation poems, proverbs, and other texts which do not belong to these prior categories.

 Poetry

 Most Sumerian literature is written in left-justified lines, and could contain line-based organization such as the couplet or the stanza, but the Sumerian definition of poetry is unknown.
 It is not rhymed, although “comparable effects were sometimes exploited.”
+Though rhymeless, the intricate patterns of similar and alternating sounds of vowels and consonants and the similar and alternating verb and noun endings give the language a musical resonance.
 It did not use syllabo-tonic versification, and the writing system precludes detection of rhythm, metre, rhyme, or alliteration.
 Quantitative analysis of other possible poetic features seems to be lacking, or has been intentionally hidden by the scribes who recorded the writing.

 Literary genres and topics

-Types of literature were not clearly defined, and all Sumerian literature incorporated poetic aspects.
+Genre is often the first judgement made of ancient literature; types of literature were not clearly defined, and all Sumerian literature incorporated poetic aspects.
 Sumerian poems demonstrate basic elements of poetry, including lines, imagery, and metaphor.
 Humans, gods, talking animals, and inanimate objects were all incorporated as characters.
 Suspense and humor were both incorporated into Sumerian stories.
 These stories were primarily shared orally, though they were also recorded by scribes.
 Some works were associated with specific musical instruments or contexts and may have been performed in specific settings.
 Sumerian literature did not use titles, instead being referred to by the work's first line.

-Based on the categorization work of Miguel Civil, Modern assyriologists have divided the extant corpus of sumerian literature into broad categories including "Literary Catalogs", "Narratives and Mythological Compositions", "Historical Compositions and Praise Poetry", "Letters, Letter Prayers and Laws", "Hymns and Songs", "Heterogenous Compositions" (including Wisdom literature), and "Proverbs".
+Based on the categorization work of Miguel Civil, Modern assyriologists have divided the extant corpus of Sumerian literature into broad categories including "Literary Catalogs", "Narratives and Mythological Compositions", "Historical Compositions and Praise Poetry", "Letters, Letter Prayers and Laws", "Hymns and Songs", "Heterogenous Compositions" (including Wisdom literature), and "Proverbs".